bruno-lang/bruno-lang.github.io/learn/index.md

 ### Evaluation and Operators
-Expressions are always evaluated **left to right** where operators are just short hands for function calls.
+Expressions are always evaluated **left to right** where operators are short hands for function calls.

 		fn plus [+] :: Int a -> Int b -> Int
 		fn mul [*] :: Int a -> Int b -> Int